arjunsesh/arjunsesh.github.io/_pages/about.md

 About
 ======
-I am a Senior Applied Scientist at [Amazon Style](https://www.amazon.com/b?ie=UTF8&node=23676409011), where I help develop the ML that powers Amazon's first-ever physical store for clothing.
+I am a Senior Applied Scientist at [Amazon Style](https://www.amazon.com/b?ie=UTF8&node=23676409011), where I help develop the NLP that powers Amazon's first-ever physical store for clothing.
 Before Amazon, I was a PhD Student at Stanford University advised by [Johan Ugander](http://stanford.edu/~jugander/), where I focused on designing and analyzing learning algorithms for discrete choice and recommender systems.
-My work commonly falls at the intersection of Machine Learning, Statistics, and Recommender Systems.
+My work commonly falls at the intersection of Natural Language Processing, Machine Learning, and Recommender Systems.

 I interned at [Facebook CDS](https://research.fb.com/teams/core-data-science/) in the Summer of 2020, and helped develop ways to use People You May Know (PYMK) to catch spammers.
 In the Summer of 2019, I interned at [Stitch Fix](https://algorithms-tour.stitchfix.com/) where I helped develop numerous approaches to better understand Client and Stylist preferences.
 Before my graduate work I received a BS in Electrical Engineering, Mathematics, and Economics from the [University of Wisconsin](https://www.wisc.edu/), where I was advised by [Barry Van Veen](https://directory.engr.wisc.edu/ece/Faculty/Vanveen_Barry/) and [Robert Blick](https://directory.engr.wisc.edu/mse/Faculty/Blick_Robert/).
 I have also interned at a number of companies in the past, including [Microsoft](https://azure.microsoft.com/en-us/services/media-services/) and [Silicon Labs](https://www.silabs.com/).